bnason-nf/findallinfile/README.md

 [settings](https://code.visualstudio.com/docs/getstarted/settings).

 If you don't want to Find All In File to add items to your editor context menu, you can disable the "Editor Context Menu" setting ("findAllInFile.editorContextMenu" in settings.json).
+The default is `true` which means enabled, and setting it to `false` will disable it.

+If you want to change the limit on the number of results that will be found, you can modify the "Result Limit" setting ("findAllInFile.resultLimit" in settings.json).
+The default is 10000, and you can change it to any number, or zero to disable it (no limit).

 ## Note